Ultimate Apricot Tart Recipe

 Shortcrust pastry dough

-Pro tip – Do not over-cream as we do not want to add too much air into the dough. - Make a disc and wrap it in plastic wrap.
-Chill the dough in the refrigerator for at least two hours until firm to roll.
+Pro tip – Do not over-cream, as we do not want to add too much air into the dough. - Make a disc and wrap it in plastic wrap.
+Chill the dough in the refrigerator for at least two hours until it is firm enough to roll.
 I prefer to chill overnight.

-- Roll the chilled dough on a lightly dusted surface dusted with flour to the size of a 9-inch tart pan.
+- Roll the chilled dough on a lightly floured surface to the size of a 9-inch tart pan.

 Pro tip – I like to roll my rolling pin over the tart to cut off the excess around the edges.
 Then, neaten the edges by running your thumb along the edges. - Chill the crust in the fridge for 15 minutes up to 48 hours.

-Pro tip – If you are planning to leave the crust in the fridge for a long time, make sure to wrap in plastic so it does not dry out.
+Pro tip – If you plan to leave the crust in the fridge for a long time, wrap it in plastic so it does not dry out.

 Prebake pastry